Africk-Hunter/RemindMe/README.md

 - When creating a task the date must be MM/DD/YYYY format, and the time must be HH:MM format (Military Time).
 - The Completed Task screen does not have functionality yet.
-- The edit task button does not have functionality yet.
+- The Edit Task button does not have functionality yet.

 ## Built Using